fvoska/diplomski-projekt/README.md

 * Filip Voska

 ### Running the client
 Client files can be served via any HTTP server.
+If using Apache, make sure to enable mod-rewrite and use /client/.htaccess.

-Included in this project is a small script which starts up Node.js HTTP server using Express.
+Alternatively, included in this project is a small script which starts up Node.js HTTP server using Express.
 Client is served as static content.
 Default port is 80, change it in /index.js if needed.

 Installation instructions for Debian and Ubuntu based Linux distributions:
 ```